LuizFelipeM/LuizFelipeM/README.md

 ###

 <p align="left">
-  I'm Luiz Felipe an brazilian developer!
+  I'm Luiz Felipe an brazilian Computer Engineer!
-  <br>- I'm working as IT Analyst at the investment bank BTG Pactual
+  <br>- I'm working as Full Stack Developer at Velozient, contributing to the SmartVault developers team
-  <br>- I'm pursuing my dream of working for a tech company outside my country
+  <br>- I'm having my first—and honestly, fantastic—experience working in a multicultural team
   <br>- I'm currently learning more about AI and Reinforcement Learning
 </p>